Wetness Fetish

 Clinical lineage

-- 1905: Havelock Ellis devoted a full part of his Studies in the Psychology of Sex (Volume IV, Sexual Selection in Man (Touch, Smell, Hearing, Vision)) to the erotic role of the senses, treating smell and bodily signals as ordinary contributors to attraction rather than as pathology.
+- 1905: Havelock Ellis devoted a full part of his Studies in the Psychology of Sex (Volume IV, Sexual Selection in Man: Touch, Smell, Hearing, Vision) to the erotic role of the senses, treating smell and bodily signals as ordinary contributors to attraction rather than as pathology.
 His olfactory emphasis is the closest classical antecedent to a wetness-and-scent interest.

 Cultural evolution

 Because the interest overlaps so heavily with normative arousal, it never crystallised into a discrete subculture the way leather, latex or foot interests did.
-It is documented chiefly as a sub-theme within reference catalogues, see the broad treatment in Wikipedia's overview of sexual fetishism, and surfaces far more often in mainstream erotic media than in any dedicated community.
+It is documented chiefly as a sub-theme within reference catalogues, including the broad treatment in Wikipedia's overview of sexual fetishism, and surfaces far more often in mainstream erotic media than in any dedicated community.

 In practice